octoenergy/xocto/docs/xocto/development.md

 docker run -v `pwd`:/opt/app xocto/black
 ```

+## Don't mix code changes with version updates

+Code changes mixed with version updates are problematic.
+The reason is because of this workflow:

+1. I write a bugfix PR that also updates the version
+2. You add a feature PR that also updates the version
+3. Everyone else mixes version changes with their code change PRs
+4. My PR is accepted, now everyone else has to update the version specified in their PR

+This is why typically in shared projects version releases are seperated into their own pull requests.

 ## Publishing

 Before you begin, determine the release number.
 This follows the instructions specifiwed on [semver.org](https://semver.org/).
 Releases therefore use this pattern: